Vatala-Phalgun/Sudoku_Solver/README.md

 # Sudoku_Solver
-This is Sudoku Solver Code is written in C++ and is Implemented based off on Backtracking Algorithm.
+This is a Sudoku Solver Code is written in C++ and is Implemented based off on Backtracking Algorithm.